Fr. James Farfaglia, Pastor

 God’s divine providence led the high school graduate to a new Catholic College that was just beginning in New Hampshire.
 Magdalen College welcomed their first group of students in September, 1974.
 During his sophomore year at Magdalen College, Father experienced a profound calling which led him to the Catholic priesthood.

 Upon graduating college in 1978, Father joined the Legionaries of Christ.
 His path to the Roman Catholic priesthood brought him to study in Spain and Rome.
-Throughout his years with the Legionaries of Christ, he founded and developed seminaries, schools and the Regnum Christi Lay Movement, in Spain, Mexico, Canada and throughout different parts of the United States.
+Throughout his years with the Legionaries of Christ, he participated in the foundation and development of seminaries, schools, and the Regnum Christi Lay Movement, in Spain, Mexico, Canada and throughout different parts of the United States.

 Once again, divine providence was at work, and God led him to parish life in May, 1999.
 He met Bishop Edmond Carmody who was then the Bishop of Tyler, Texas.
 Bishop Carmody asked Father to found and build a new parish in Lufkin, Texas.
 Saint Andrew the Apostle Catholic Church was built in 6 months and the rectory within 3 months.